Aliases for HMHA1 Gene

 HMHA1 (Histocompatibility (Minor) HA-1) is a Protein Coding gene.
-Diseases associated with HMHA1 include hematopoietic stem cell transplantation and graft-versus-host disease, protection against.
-Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+Diseases associated with HMHA1 include Hematopoietic Stem Cell Transplantation and Acute Graft Versus Host Disease.
+Among its related pathways are Signaling by Rho GTPases and Signaling by GPCR.
 GO annotations related to this gene include GTPase activator activity.
 An important paralog of this gene is ABR.

 UniProtKB/Swiss-Prot for HMHA1 Gene